 Well, if you were to check The Word Point, you will see that they don’t offer just translation services.
 Each and every single type of content, business, or website has to be placed in the proper category if you want the translation to be a viable SEO method.

-SEO, for translated content, can do a lot for a business owner that wants to grow on a worldwide level or for a blog that wants to target more than just English speakers.
+SEO, for translated content, can do a lot for a business grow on a worldwide level.
+A blog that wants to target more than just English speakers.

 Erica Sunarjo, an experienced translator and currently a blogger.
 She likes to discuss topics related to translation services, content localization, and digital marketing.